SemanticSoftwareLab/ScholarLens/Evaluation/README.md

  * [results_threshold1](../Evaluation/results_threshold1) *contains the results calculated for Threshold-1 for each individual participant.*

 ## Naming Convention
-In the evaluation material, the survey responses are enumerated according to the following convention:
+In the evaluation material, the survey responses (and the corresponding result files) are enumerated according to the following convention:

 * R`n`\_`m`\_*.xlsx
 * R`n`\_RE\_`m`\_*.xlsx